-Although demand for coffee is constantly increasing, there has been a dramatic decline in coffee production in producing countries in the region over the past few years.
-The reasons behind low productivity include declining coffee plantation areas, which is contrary to growing demand for and consumption of it, degraded soil, ageing coffee trees, inefficient land-use, lack of business attitude, knowledge and skills among coffee farmers and little adoption of best farming practices and management.
+Although demand for coffee is constantly increasing, there has been a dramatic decline in coffee production in producing countries in the region over the past years.
+The reasons behind the low productivity include declining coffee plantation areas, which is contrary to the growing demand and consumption, degraded soil, aging coffee trees, inefficient land use, lack of business attitude, knowledge and skills among coffee farmers, and low adoption of best farming practices and management.

 RESULTS SO FAR

 Farmers: Training of Farmers (ToF).
 In total, 2020 farmers attended the full FBS Course between September 2018 and January 2020.
 As of May 2022, 1,511 farmers have received follow-up and coaching.
 59.76% have adopted key ADP/ FBS practices.
 Technical training on techniques to improve coffee productivity as well as cost reduction were also provided to coffee farmers.
 62% adopted key agronomic practices.

 Farmer Groups: Farmer groups engaged and developed a joint action plan.
 Capacity building of farmer groups was provided as well as experience sharing between successful farmer groups and newcomers to coffee farming.